 This article is about SQL Server stored procedure modified date.
 In this topic, we will cover various information about the stored procedure creation or modification.
 For example, who created the stored procedure, when was it created or modified, etc.

-- How to find owner of stored procedure in SQL Server
+How to check stored procedure modified date in SQL Server

-If you want to know about the date and time when a user created or modified a stored procedure in SQL server 2019, you can use either of the two system-defined views:
+If you want to know about the date and time when a user created or modified a stored procedure in SQL server 2019, To check stored procedure modified date in SQL, you can use either of the two system-defined views:

 - sys.procedures: An object catalog view which we can use to know information about all the stored procedures created in the sql server database.